godotengine/godot-docs/getting_started/introduction/godot_design_philosophy.rst

 code, or mixing and matching the two.

 It's different from prefabs you find in several 3D engines, as you can then inherit from and extend those scenes.
-You may create a Magician that extends your Character.
+Normally, prefabs in other 3d engines does not allow you to extend them with new features but require you to create new prefabs with the desired features and functions.
+In Godot you may create a Magician that extends your Character.
 Modify the Character in the editor and the Magician will update as well.
 It helps you build your projects so that their structure matches the game's design.